High School Volunteers

 - What are the interviews about?
 Does everyone get one?
 Why are they done?

 This is a popular program, and there are limited spaces available.
 The interview gives us an opportunity to meet each other and for you to see the medical center environment.
 It might help you decide if this is the right place for you to volunteer, and we can be assured that we are accepting students who will be well-suited and committed to the program.
 Unfortunately, not everyone will be contacted for an interview due to the amount of applications we receive.
+Additionally, not every applicant who interviews will be accepted into the program.
 If you don’t receive an interview or position, we encourage you to reapply the next summer.

 - What if I don’t know my family vacation dates when I submit my summer application?

-You need to make sure you are available for at least 7 weeks during the summer session.
-If you are planning a family vacation, trip to the beach, sports camp, etc. that will not allow you to meet your obligation, please apply to volunteer when you are able to make this commitment.
+You need to make sure you are available for at least seven weeks during the summer session.
+If you are planning a family vacation, trip to the beach, sports camp, etc... that will not allow you to meet your obligation, please apply to volunteer another summer when you are able to make this commitment.

 Questions about Opportunities